sgoertzen/sonar-break-maven-plugin/README.md

 ## Development
 ### Build
-You can build this plugin yourself by executing
+You can build and run the tests
 ```
-mvn clean package
+mvn clean verify
 ```

-### Integration Tests
-    cd integration-tests
-    ./run.sh

-Details:
+Integration Test Details:
 * Downloads and runs a sonar server
 * Builds test poms and pushes the results into sonar
 * Tests this plugin by fetching the sonar status